w3c/wai-statements/index.md

 ### Title
 {% include excol.html type="middle" %}
 * Provide the accessibility statement with a title that helps people associate the statement with the actual resource it is describing.
-* <strong>Example:</strong> For the website of the university of Sampel, this could be "University of Sampel website Accessibility Statement" .
+* <strong>Example:</strong> For the website of the university of Sampel, this could be "University of Sampel website Accessibility Statement".
 Add further detailing if necessary, for example if the Accessibility Statement is only about a smaller part of the website, like the university library: "University of Sampel library website Accessibility Statement.
 If it is for the app: "University of Sampel app Accessibility Statement"
 * <textarea rows="1" cols="50">Fill in your title here..</textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}